zilnhoj/verify_reporting/README.md

 ```
 Replace the 'foo" with your PIWIK token

-As well as using the creds folder you also need to clone the [verify_config repository](https://github.com/zilnhoj/verify_config_files) one level up from this project
+This script uses a canonical creds folder which you will need to clone one level up from this folder
+Follow the instructions at the [verify_config repository](https://github.com/zilnhoj/verify_config_files)

 You will need to set up access to the Google Drive api in order to push the data in the script to your spreadsheet
 Follow the instructions on how to authenticate with the Google Sheets API shown in this [blog post](http://pbpython.com/pandas-google-forms-part1.html).

 You will need to: